'Close Knit Group' At Rocky Mountain National Park Relieved Ranger Is Safe After Shooting

-ROCK MOUNTAIN NATIONAL PARK, Colo.
-(CBS4) – A law enforcement ranger at Rocky Mountain National Park was shot during a shootout on Wednesday morning, the first shootout involving a ranger in park history.
-The shooting took place near the Falls River entrance to RMNP just outside of Estes Park.
+ROCKY MOUNTAIN NATIONAL PARK, Colo.
+(CBS4) – A law enforcement ranger at Rocky Mountain National Park was injured during a shootout on Wednesday morning, the first exchange of gunfire involving a ranger in the park’s history.
+The shooting took place near the Fall River entrance to RMNP just outside of Estes Park, and it reopened overnight after being closed due to the investigation.

-READ MORE: Boulder County DA Says Judges Are Putting Public Safety At Risk By Releasing Dangerous Defendants On PR Bonds

 In radio traffic, the ranger is heard calling out for assistance following shots fired.